flinker-app/docsfx/docs/viewer-app-installation-with-admin-approval.md

 > - 🛡️ **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
 All processing is client-side, ensuring full privacy and security.
 > - 🚨 **App must be installed by a SharePoint administrator!**

-# IFC Viewer Installation

-This guide provides detailed steps for installing the IFC Viewer.

 ```mermaid
 flowchart LR